horizontal rule

 Day 4

 The odB walkers each wear a special T-shirt on this final day.
-It showed a bird eating a frog, but the frogs hands were around the bird's throat, preventing him from being swallowed.
+It showed an egret eating a frog, but the frog's hands were around the bird's throat, preventing him from being swallowed.
 The caption read, "Never ever give up!".
 Through the course of the day, many of our fellow walkers voiced their concurrence with that small, but powerful message.

 A mere 285,000 steps and 43 hours of walking after we started, the four of us had our medals.
 We had successfully completed the course!
 Each of us, for our own reasons, had accepted the challenge and met it.
 With the gratification of knowing that they were equal to the task, the rookies took to verbalizing their hard learned lesson, "Never ever again!"
 Maybe.